 Pupils should move around the School calmly and quietly.
 To benefit fully from lessons pupils should have all necessary equipment and books.
-Homework and the date for handing it in should be written down in the homework diary.
 All work submitted should reflect a pupil's best efforts.
 Work that is badly presented or well below a pupil's capabilities is unacceptable and will be returned to the pupil in order for it to be done again.
 To ensure that the learning of others is not disturbed, calling out and other forms of disruptive behaviour are forbidden.
-Mobile phones are not permitted in school unless permission has been sought from the Headmaster.
+Mobile phones are not permitted in school.